cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ##### node will maitain three sets of hamt keys
 ```
 .
 TminerRelayTotal is a count of how many relays encountred.
-When found new relay information, hamt_update(TminerRelayTotal, TminerRelayTotal++);
+When found new relay information, TminerRelayTotal++;
-. hamt_add(TminerRelayTminerrelayTotal, QmRelay..x);
+. relaylist_add(QmRelay..x);
 .
 TminerPeersTotal is a count of how many peers encountred.
-When found new peer information with (TAU and IPFS addr), hamt_update(TminerPeersTotal, TminerPeersTotal++);
+When found new peer information, TminerPeersTotal++;
-. hamt_add(TminerPeerTAUTminerPeersTotal, Tsender..x); hamt_add(TminerPeerIPFSTminerPeersTotal, QmSender..x);
+. peerlist_add(Tsender..x, QmSender..x);
+These vars are not in hamt
 ```
 0. turn ON android wake-lock and wifi-lock